 The college is located near the Oxford city centre, in the heart of the University Science Area and housed in stunning, architecturally-renowned buildings from the late 19th and early 20th century, including the Grade-II-listed Jackson and Worthington buildings, and the Abbot’s Kitchen, which is modelled after the 14th-century octagonal Abbot’s Kitchen at Glastonbury Abbey.
 The buildings are all undergoing a major programme of refurbishment to create purpose-designed, flexible and accessible spaces for college life, including areas for quiet study, group meetings, social occasions, and offices.
 (Unavoidable delays in the building programme mean that this site will not be ready for students in 2021, and our academic and social programmes will take place on nearby sites - subject to Covid restrictions at the time.)

-We expect to admit up to 100 students in our opening year starting autumn 2021, rising thereafter to up to 200 students per year.
+We admitted 125 students in our opening year starting autumn 2021.
 As this is a new college, there is an exciting opportunity for students to play a vital role in shaping the Reuben College ethos and the activities that support it.
 If this sounds like something that interests and inspires you, please follow the links below to find out more.